percona/percona-server-mongodb-operator/CONTRIBUTING.md

 # Contributing to the Operator

-Percona welcomes and encourages community contributions to help improve [Percona Distribution for MongoDB Operator](https://www.percona.com/doc/kubernetes-operator-for-psmongodb/index.html).
+Percona welcomes and encourages community contributions to help improve [Percona Operator for MongoDB](https://www.percona.com/doc/kubernetes-operator-for-psmongodb/index.html).
 The Operator automates the creation, modification, or deletion of items in your Percona Server for MongoDB environment, and contains the necessary Kubernetes settings to maintain a consistent Percona Server for MongoDB instance.

 ## Prerequisites